iElric/Fighting-the-Landlord/Project Report.md

 When visiting the home page, users have to enter a table name and a player name to join the game.
 The table name is the identifier of a specific game room, and the player name is the identifier of that player.
 No duplicate names are allowed.

 ### Waiting for other players
-The game won’t start unless there are more than 2 players, the page will show a message: “Waiting for players to join, game will automatically start when more than 2 people join this table…”.
+The game won’t start unless there are more than 2 players, the page will show a message: “Waiting for players to join, game will start when more than 2 people join this table…”.
 The game will start automatically when there are enough players.
 A view will be given to the user depends on whether the user is a player or an observer.

 ### Player View
 There are 4 major components in a player view: